woocommerce/qit-documentation/docs/custom-tests/compatibility-tests.md

-# Compatibility Testing with Custom E2E Tests
+# Compatibility testing with custom E2E tests

 In addition to testing individual extensions, QIT supports complex **compatibility testing** scenarios involving multiple plugins.
 By carefully assigning `action` values (`test`, `bootstrap`, or `activate`) to each plugin and leveraging QIT’s lifecycle phases (shared and isolated setups/teardowns, DB export/import), you can confirm that your extension works smoothly in a multi-plugin environment.
 This approach ensures stable and reliable experiences for merchants running diverse sets of plugins.

-## Key Concepts
+## Key concepts

 When including multiple plugins in a single test run, their actions determine which lifecycle phases they participate in.
 QIT’s lifecycle phases include: